g7skim/SaveTheCells/README.md

 # Save the Cells

-**Save the Cells** is a WWDC 2020 Swift Student Challenge winner playground developed by Evgenii Truuts, a student at University of the People.
+**Save the Cells** is a WWDC 2020 Swift Student Challenge winner interactive scene in a Swift playground developed by Evgenii Truuts, a student at University of the People.

 In this game, you have to help the cells find a way home.
 This game not only about fun, but it is also can help you to improve your memory.